How much anatomy do Thai Massage therapists need to know?

 Now you could argue that a therapist can have a magical touch and anatomical knowledge at the same time.
 That’s true, of course.

 However, our choice scenario demonstrates that if you had to choose between the two, the quality of touch is the more important one.

-I have found that the eastern model (Thai Massage) has a higher chance of producing a wonderful massage experience along with excellent therapeutic results.
+I have found that this eastern model has a higher chance of producing a wonderful massage experience along with excellent therapeutic results.